 He has also participated in numerous group exhibitions including Proud Galleries, London (2002), Singapore Art Museum (2009), Annexe Gallery, Kuala Lumpur (2010), mc2gallery, Milan (2010), National Museum of Singapore (2010), 2902 Gallery, Singapore (2011), LACE, Los Angeles (2011), KSU Art Museum, Kennesaw (2012), CCC Strozzina, Florence (2014), Sundaram Tagore Gallery, New York (2014), FOST Gallery (2015) and 1X1 Art Gallery, Dubai (2017).

-His work can also be found in the permanent collections of Singapore Art Museum and National Museum of Singapore.
-In 2010, he became the first photographer to receive the Designer of the Year award at the President's Design Award.
-It is the most prestigious design accolade in Singapore.
+His works have entered the permanent collections of Singapore Art Museum and National Museum of Singapore.
+In 2010, he became the first photographer to garner the Designer of the Year award at the President's Design Award, one of the nation's most prestigious design accolade in Singapore.
 In 2013, a showcase of over 90 works by Clang was exhibited at the National Museum of Singapore.

 Clang lives and works in New York and Singapore.